dollybuzz/discord-buzz-bot/README.md

 # BuzzBot

 BuzzBot brings your community to life with fun, thought-provoking weekly questions to get everyone chatting, sharing, and connecting.
-Easy to set up and privacy-friendly, QOTW is the ultimate way to keep your server buzzing with fresh conversations!
+Easy to set up and privacy-friendly, BuzzBot is the ultimate way to keep your server buzzing with fresh conversations!

 After installing the bot [here](https://discord.com/oauth2/authorize?client_id=1303331750034014269), simply interact with BuzzBot by typing "/qotw" in your chat bar!